CN-TU/py-outlier-detection-stream-data/README.md

 ### 1. Replicating experiments

-Open a terminal in the current folder.
-Run:
+Open a terminal and run experiments with synthetic data and real-application data separately:

+> $ pyhton3 run_synthetic.py

-> $ pyhton3 run_all.py
+> $ pyhton3 run_real.py

 Files with results and scores are created in the corresponding folders within [tests/]. **Warning!:** *if executed in a common desktop machine this process can take several days.
 We recommend using high-performance equipment for this task.*

-You can run synthetic and real experiments separately:

-> $ pyhton3 run_synthetic.py

-> $ pyhton3 run_real.py

-### 2. 3D scatter plots (Section 3.1 and Section 6.2)
+### 2. 3D scatter plots

 Open a terminal from [scatterplots/].
 Run: